cloudblog004/fantasticfoodies/content/en/posts/475-step-by-step-guide-to-make-favorite-deep-fry-chicken-wings-with-pandan-leaves.md

 - "2 tbsp oil"
 - "2 each pandan leavescut in to big size"
 recipeinstructions:
-- "blend all inggredients with a mixer,except rice flour &amp; oil"
+- "blend all inggredients with a mixer,except rice flour & oil"
-- "put in the rice flour &amp; oil,stir till mix all inggredients"
+- "put in the rice flour & oil,stir till mix all inggredients"
 - "marinated chicken wings offer one night"
 - "fry with low heat-medium heat put the pandan leaves-high"
 - "Ready to serve and ENJOY!"